zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.hash.setasync"></a>
 ### `status = hash:setAsync(key, value)` ###

 This method is asynchronous setter, a modification operation.
 It sets the value at `key` to be `value`.
+If `value == nil`, the hash table entry is deleted.
 If `status == true`, the set operation is attempted and successful.

 If there are other operations, the asynchronous setter return immediately and `status` will be `nil` in this case.
 Therefore, the set may not be attempted.